 Tongore Brook Farm packaging is certified BPH-free, contains 30% post-consumer recycled materials; a Green Restaurant Association product it is fully recyclable - part of a program that keeps approximately 350 million plastic water bottles from ending up in landfills every year.
 Our labels were produced by artist Maria Reidelbach's Stick To Local Farms Project. and they proudly display USDA Organic, NY State Grown and Certified, and NOFA-NY Certifications.

 About The Tongore Brook Name

 Tongore Brook Farm is a proud member of the Rondout Valley Growers Association and NOFA-NY, the certifying agency for Non-GMO and USDA Certified Organic crops.
-All our crops are New York State Grown and Certified and our facility is USDA Good Agricultural Practices (GAP) Certified.
-We are Committed to Zero Waste Farming and contribute 5% of our crops annually to Farm to Food Pantry.
+All our crops are New York State Grown and Certified and our facility is USDA Good Agricultural Practices (GAP) and Good Handling Practices Certified, USDA Certified Organic, and Real Organic Project Certified.
+We are committed to Zero Waste Farming and contribute five percent of our crops annually to Farm to Food Pantry.

 Our crops are suitable for a wide variety of dishes ranging from complex cuisine, to delicious salads, to raw snackfood.
 We work with chefs and home cooks to update and expand our recipe inventory on a regular basis.

 Scallops with Pea Shoots